chesterbeckett/chesterbeckett.github.io/_posts/2024-08-19-EnableMFA.md

 ![image](/assets/img/enablemfa/img_1.png)

-Bear in mind that this is the default MFA option so is not as configurable, in terms of exclusions, conditional access etc. For further functionality, you will need a <a href="https://www.microsoft.com/en-gb/security/business/microsoft-entra-pricing" target="_blank">Premium license</a>.
+Bear in mind that this is the Basic MFA option so is not as configurable, in terms of exclusions, conditional access etc. For further functionality, you will need a <a href="https://www.microsoft.com/en-gb/security/business/microsoft-entra-pricing" target="_blank">Premium license</a>.

-Further guidance for enabling MFA wiht more features can be found <a href="https://learn.microsoft.com/en-gb/entra/identity/authentication/concept-mandatory-multifactor-authentication" target="_blank">here</a>.
+Further guidance for enabling MFA with more features can be found <a href="https://learn.microsoft.com/en-gb/entra/identity/authentication/concept-mandatory-multifactor-authentication" target="_blank">here</a>.